DylanMeeus/springboot_jwt_blog/_posts/2015-11-20-face-off-virtual-dom-vs-incremental-dom-vs-glimmer.markdown

 ---
 layout: post
-title: "Face-off: React.js' Virtual DOM vs Incremental DOM vs Ember.js' Glimmer"
+title: "React Virtual DOM vs Incremental DOM vs Ember’s Glimmer: Fight"
-description: "Take a look at competing DOM manipulation libraries and find out which one is faster!"
+description: "Take a look at competing DOM manipulation libraries and find out which one is faster with a performance benchmark!"
 date: 2015-11-20 10:00
 author:
   name: Sebastián Peyrott